Build a library

 Example:

-Enable compiling source files with Babel and use ES module system.
-This is essentially the same as the commonjs target and accepts the same options, but leaves the import/export statements in your code.
+Enable compiling source files with Babel and use CommonJS module system.
+This is essentially the same as the module target and accepts the same options, but transforms the import/export statements in your code to require/module.exports.

 Example: